 Professional Education Course (PEC)

-Learning Objectives: By the conclusion of the course, attendees will have learned:
+Learning Objectives: By the conclusion of the course, participants will have learned:

-- Critical steps to perform for underwater egress and EBD use
+- Identify and perform critical steps for underwater egress and emergency breathing device use